 Further information on earnings-related pension can be obtained from the Central Pension Security Institute www.etk.fi or www.tyoelake.fi.
 Further information on the national pension can be obtained from the Social Insurance Institution (KELA): www.kela.fi.

-The export regulations are always within the jurisdiction of the destination country, more information concerning the US regulations can be obtained from the Embassy of the USA in Finland.
+The export regulations are always within the jurisdiction of the destination country, more information concerning the US regulations can be obtained from the local authority ‘’U.S. Department of Agriculture’’ or the Embassy of the USA in Finland.
 Finland is not subject to any specific requirements regarding to export of animals.

 Population Information Act (661/2009) obligates Finnish citizens to notify the Population Information System immediately of any changes to their personal data (including address change) during their residence abroad.
 Several rights and obligations concerning passport, military service, citizenship, pension, estate, tax and voting are determine according to the Population Information.

-Own personal information can be checked from the Finnish population registry free of charge once a year: Check Your Registered Data.
+- The right of access: Own personal data can be checked free of charge once a year: Check Your Registered Data.

 The Public Service Info is an information point of the Finnish public services.
 The aim of the service is to direct citizens to the right service to find a correct an authority, support for e-services and answer general questions about public services in Finland.
 Contact information: www.kansalaisneuvonta.fi.